orphu/mcdungeon-docs/configuration.rst

 **profession_ID**
 ID number of the villager type.
 Also changes the colour scheme of the room.
-Farmer 0, Librarian 1, Priest 2, Blacksmith 3, Butcher 4
+Farmer 0, Librarian 1, Priest 2, Blacksmith 3, Butcher 4, Nitwit 5

 **free_sample**
 Item to put in the shop sign.
 Also acts as a freebie for the